 - Have emergency bags for everyone in your home.
 The American Red Cross and the Centers for Disease Control and Prevention have lists of what you should pack.

 - Limit your media exposure and trust sources that are not supported by advertisements or subscriptions.
 CDC.gov is a good resource.

 If you need more information, call your doctor.

 The safest way through the coronavirus and any other outbreak is staying healthy and well-informed.

-David Cennimo MD, FACP, FAAP, FIDSA is currently practicing clinical infectious diseases and infection control while an Assistant Professor at Rutgers NJMS.
+Co-written by David Cennimo, MD, FACP, FAAP, FIDSA.
+Dr. Cennimo is currently practicing clinical infectious diseases and infection control while an Assistant Professor at Rutgers NJMS.
 He is a graduate of the Rutgers New Jersey Medical School where he also trained in a combined Internal Medicine and Pediatrics residency, served as medicine chief resident, and then completed fellowships in both adult and pediatric Infectious Diseases.